-Our devices are big investments.
+Our devices are significant investments.
 You need to treat your tech well to get your money’s worth.
 Regular maintenance is one way to stay ahead of the game.
-Tap or click for six checkups to do now to avoid a hefty repair bill later.
+Tap or click for six checkups to avoid a hefty repair bill.

 Based on calls to my show, emails, and questions posted on my website’s tech support forum, here are five common mistakes that could cost you.

 1. You’re charging too much